theosanderson/taxonium/README.md

 - [taxoniumtools](./taxoniumtools/) - a Python package that lets you easily generate Taxonium files from Usher protobuf files
 - [taxonium_component](./taxonium_component/) - a React component that implements the Taxonium tree explorer
 - [taxonium_website](./taxonium_website/) - The Taxonium website found at [Taxonium.org](https://taxonium.org), a wrapper around taxonium_component
 - [taxonium_backend](./taxonium_backend/) - a server-based backend that allows Taxonium trees to be explored without the user downloading the full tree (N.B.
-Taxonium can also be used without this backend, with static files acccessed in taxonium_web_client)
+Taxonium can also be used without this backend, with static files acccessed in taxonium_website)
 - [taxonium_data_handling](./taxonium_data_handling/) - this is a node package upon which both the web client and the backend depend (it handles core logic common to both)

 ## Contributors